Orthotics – how do they really work?

 - Stabilise and support the feet and body

 - Support foot and leg abnormalities – g. limb length difference

 - Reduce pain from systemic conditions – g. arthritis

 It is important to remember that in order for orthotics to help specific conditions and ailments, they will have the right features to address the issue – including the most suitable materials, additions and pads, and the right positioning with regard to the anatomy of your foot.
 This is where it’s critical that you see a practitioner that is highly experienced with prescribing the best orthotic to help you and address all of your foot health needs.

 Perform Podiatry specialises in orthotics

-Perform Podiatry are specialists in orthotic prescription and clinical biomechanics and our team have been doing it for over 20 years.
-One of our Principal Podiatrists, Martin Kane, even lectures and teaches orthotic prescription to the only Podiatry school in New Zealand.
-As such, we’re proud to be leaders in this field and are committed to bringing you the best podiatric care so you can enjoy doing the things you love without being limited by pain or injury.
+Perform Podiatry are specialists in orthotic prescription and clinical biomechanics and our team have been doing it for years.
+We’re proud to be leaders in this field and are committed to bringing you the best podiatric care so you can enjoy doing the things you love without being limited by pain or injury.